Crimping – “Repin the connectors”

 Pinball Life has a good selection of crimping tools.
 There are two tools (0.156″ for one, and 0.100″ for the other one) that are less expensive non-ratcheting tools that are good options for the person who does not do much crimping.

 Molex crimpers are great, but expensive.
-They are generally available at electronics supply houses such as Newark, Mouser, Jameco, and Parts-Express.
+They are generally available at electronics supply houses such as Newark, Mouser, Jameco, and DigiKey.

 Plug Supplies Needed: